LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 more powerful encapsulation, abstraction, and reuse features are necessary.
 Logtalk supports the compilation of source files containing both plain Prolog and Prolog modules.
-This guide provides tips for helping integrating and migrating plain Prolog code and Prolog module code to Logtalk.
+This guide provides tips for integrating and migrating plain Prolog code and Prolog module code to Logtalk.
 Step-by-step instructions are provided for encapsulating plain Prolog code in objects, converting Prolog modules into objects, and compiling and reusing Prolog modules as objects from